 The event on 19 March is linked to religion, being the day dedicated to Saint Joseph and Father’s Day.

 March 18 instead has a history linked to the legend.
 It is said that in the fifteenth century in Lezzeno there were many witches burned at the stake.
-The hamlet of Lezzeno commemorates those sad events with bonfires on the Lake, but in many parts of the world they are meant to drive away the cold and darkness of winter.
+The hamlet of Lezzeno commemorates those sad events with bonfires on the Lake, but in many parts of the world they are meant to drive away the cold and darkness of winter visit this website.

 Here are the photos of the bonfire in 2016!